jlduan/fba/docs/_build/html/_sources/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst.txt

        --output_directory qc \
        -r1_c 0,16

-This library was constructed using Chromium Next GEM Single Cell 3ʹ Reagent Kits v3.1 (Dual Index) with Feature Barcode technology for Cell Multiplexing and sequenced on Illumina NovaSeq 6000.
-The first 16 bases are cell barcodes and the following 12 bases are UMIs.
-Based on the base content plot, the GC content of cell barcodes are quite even.
-The UMIs are slightly T enriched.
+This library was constructed using the Chromium Next GEM Single Cell 3ʹ Reagent Kits v3.1 (Dual Index) with Feature Barcode technology for Cell Multiplexing and sequenced on an Illumina NovaSeq 6000.
+The first 16 bases of each read represent cell barcodes, and the following 12 bases represent UMIs.
+The base content plot indicates that the GC content of cell barcodes is evenly distributed.
+However, there is a slight T-enrichment in the UMIs.

 .. image:: Pyplot_read1_per_base_seq_content.webp
    :width: 350px
    :align: center

-As for read 2, based on the per base content, it suggests that bases 0-14 are feature barcodes (CMOs, 15 bp).
-Bases 15-36 are constant and we can almost read the bases (``GCTCACCTATTAGCGGCTAAGG``).
-They are actually `Capture Sequence 2`_.
-The next 12 bases are UMIs, and followed by 16-base cell barcodes.
-Bases 37-54 are reverse complement to the read
-1. The size of the CellPlex library is relatively small, read 2 has also sequenced through part of the Nextera Read 1 sequencing primer (constant, bases 55-79).
-Actually, read 1 is not needed, read 2 has cell barcodes, UMIs and CMOs, all the info we need for demultiplexing.
+In reference to read 2, the per base content indicates that bases 0-14 represent feature barcodes (CMOs, at 15 bp).
+Bases 15-36 are constant and comprise `Capture Sequence 2`_, which can be read with high accuracy (``GCTCACCTATTAGCGGCTAAGG``).
+The succeeding 12 bases represent UMIs, followed by 16-base cell barcodes.
+Bases 37-54 correspond to the reverse complement of read 1.
+While the CellPlex library is relatively small, read 2 has also sequenced through a portion of the Nextera Read 1 sequencing primer, which is constant and encompasses bases 55-79.
+In actuality, read 1 is unnecessary since read 2 contains all the necessary information for demultiplexing, including cell barcodes, UMIs, and CMOs.
-Theoretically, we could utilize the cell barcodes and UMIs on both reads to account for PCR, sequencing errors to further improve demultiplexing accuracy.
+Theoretically, we can further enhance the accuracy of demultiplexing by utilizing the cell barcodes and UMIs on both reads to account for PCR and sequencing errors.

 .. _capture sequence 2: https://assets.ctfassets.net/an68im79xiti/6G2iPa3N9L3ZtsSCJlR3yO/dd9e4749ebb7f7894f193db1ddd148bb/CG000388_ChromiumNextGEMSingleCell3-v3.1_CellMultiplexing_RevB.pdf